 This makes this webcam exceedingly frustrating to use when trying to get the most out of it and knocks off 2.5 stars on the Features rating.
 Even so, the quality of this webcam is respectably good, even when you don’t fine-tune it, and most would be happy with the auto settings.

 It is Plug and Play… Mostly

-Yes, you can plug it in, and yes, you can select it in a list to have it show up.
+Yes, you can plug it in, and you can select it in a list to have it appear.
 That’s about where the plug-and-play aspects end.
-Still, only half a star off, because it will be good enough for most of you, even barring the issues with this webcam.
+Still, only half a star off because it will be good enough for most of you, even barring the issues with this webcam.